nf-core/phaseimpute/docs/usage.md

 - `--input_truth input_truth.csv`: The samplesheet containing the truth VCF files in `vcf` format.
   This can also accept `bam` or `cram` files as input but will need the additional `legend` file in the `--posfile` to call the variants.
   The structure of the `input_truth.csv` is the same as the `input.csv` file.
 See [Samplesheet input](#samplesheet-input) for more information.

+### Contig Name Validation and QC

+The first step of the pipeline is to validate the consistency of contig names across all input files.
+Since the pipeline parallelizes the imputation process by contig, it needs to ensure that the contigs are consistently defined across several files.
+This step uses either the `--regions` samplesheet or the `.fai` file to identify the genomic regions to process.

+However, some contigs specified in these files may be absent from other key files, such as the `--panel`, `--posfile`, `--chunks`, `--map` (column `chr`), or `--fasta`.
+When this happens, the pipeline generates a warning to notify you of the missing contigs.
+It then narrows down the process to only the contigs that are **common across all required files**.

+Finally, the pipeline performs a detailed check with the `CHECKCHR` tool to verify that these contigs are present in every `--input` and `--input_truth` file, as well as in the individual reference panel files.
+This prevents inconsistencies in downstream steps.

 ### Updating the pipeline